openedx-unsupported/devstack/README.md

 All of the services can be run by following the steps below.
 Note that since we are running many containers, you should configure Docker with a sufficient amount of resources.
-Our testing found that [configuring Docker for Mac][] with 2 CPUs and 4GB of memory works well.
+Our testing found that [configuring Docker for Mac][] with half of system capacity works well.
+For example, if you have 8 cores and 16 GB of memory, configure Docker with 4 cores (CPUs) and 8 GB of memory.

 1. The Docker Compose file mounts a host volume for each service's executing code.
 The host directory is defaults to be a sibling of this directory.
 For